JackyXu-Cool/UniMatch/README.md

 # UniMatch
-An wonderful app for searching and comparing US universities.
-Help you match your best fit collge
+A wonderful app for searching and comparing Top 100 US universities.
+Help you match your best fit college